Philip Green: Political activity

 Two weeks prior to the 2010 general election, Green came out in support of David Cameron, George Osborne and the Conservative Party, stating that Cameron and Osborne "understand what needs to be done.
 They get it."

 In August 2010, Green was asked by Cameron, then recently elected as Prime Minister, to carry out a review of UK government spending and procurement.
 Green's summary report, Efficiency Review by Sir Philip Green, published in October 2010, alleged significant failings in government procurement processes.
 The government published the review identifying its main finding as "the Government is failing to leverage both its credit rating and its scale".
 Green argued that the report gave "a fair reflection" of government waste and inefficiency in practice, for which "very poor data and process" were seen as the main causes.
 Cameron welcomed the report, saying "I think it's a good report, it will save a lot of money and it's important we do it."

 The report examined central government's procurement practice but also noted that "the whole public sector" could potentially benefit from better centralised procurement.

 Personal life

+Green and his wife Cristina Palos have two children, one of whom, Brandon, was previously in a relationship with actress Emma Watson.

-Green is based during the week at a London hotel, spending the weekends with his wife and their children in an apartment in Monaco.
+Green is based at a London hotel during the week, spending the weekends with his wife and their children in an apartment in Monaco.
 For his 50th birthday, Green flew 200 guests in a chartered Airbus A300 to a hotel in Cyprus for a three-day toga party, where Tom Jones and Rod Stewart performed.
 For his 55th birthday, Green flew 100 guests 8,500 miles in two private jets to the Four Seasons at Landaagiraavaru, an eco-spa on a private island in the Maldives.